 Enable 'Include Envelope Data' in DocuSign webhook settings so events contain full envelope details (signers, document names, envelope ID).
 This eliminates additional API calls to retrieve data.

 Send a test envelope to yourself using your n8n workflow.
-Sign it on your phone to simulate a client experience.
+Sign it on your phone to simulate a counterparty experience.
 Verify that: (1) Envelope arrives with correct data, (2) Signing is smooth and fields are appropriately placed, (3) DocuSign webhooks trigger n8n workflows (check your webhook workflow executions), (4) Completed documents are downloaded and stored where expected, (5) CRM updates happen correctly.

 Common questions about DocuSign integration